 PPE is there to protect us but we often choose not wear it because of the hassle or the feeling that it really isn’t that necessary.
 But PPE is important and it must be used not only for legal reasons but for our own safety and wellbeing.

-PPE is important in the workplace as reduces the risk of harm in dangerous circumstances.
+PPE is important in the workplace as it reduces the risk of harm in dangerous circumstances.
 But PPE on its own is not the whole solution.
 It is just one part of a wider workplace hazard control system.
 A combination of controls, which includes PPE, come together to create a safe work place.

+PPE is important because if all else fails, it is you personal final defence.
 Hang on a minute you say.
 PPE keeps me safe.
 It has to be the first defence!
 A lot of people think like this, but are wrong.
 They think that personal protective equipment will stop them from getting hurt, or stop them from getting sick.

 If you don’t have the right controls in place, PPE can give you a false sense of security.
 It is important to know that PPE can not guarantee that you won’t get hurt, or you won’t get sick.
 PPE is there as a last attempt to protect you when all the other safety controls have failed.
 When all else fails PPE steps up to save the day (hopefully).
-And that is the key point.. if the PPE fails you will be exposed to the hazard.
+And that is the key point… if the PPE fails you will be exposed to the hazard.

-What are the 5 hierarchy of controls?
+What is meant by hierarchy of controls?